Marie (aka CraftyMarie) has written hundreds of craft pages across the Internet. She writes many fun tutorials mostly for adult crafters.

 My favorite way to make my own butterflies is to use paper.
 I love paper crafting and so have many different patterned designs of scrapbook papers to work with.
 However, if you don’t have much of a collection, you learn to use what you do have available instead which may mean recycling gift wrap, candy wrappers, product packaging, leaflets and even paper bags.

 When you realize how easy this whole technique is, you can create these layered beauties quite quickly.
 It is faster if you make them in batches and complete several at a time and this is certainly useful for making your own embellishments for cards, tags, gift toppers and boxes.
 The dimensional element certainly adds to the luxury look and styling of these designs.

-Make These Amazing 3D Versions!
+How to Make These Amazing Decorative Paper 3D Butterflies

 - Cut or punch lots of the same butterfly design from paper.
 Use a large butterfly punch, a die cutting machine or trace around a stencil.

 - You need a minimum of 3 pieces to make each finished design and 4 or 5 for a lovely layered embellishment.